Aley-Gariety/The-List/README.md

  - Q: Why does it cost karma to post?
    A: This is part of quality control.
 We incentivize submitting only quality content by privatizing The List as a resource.
 You can gain karma by posting things people like.

  - Q: What's with the comments?
+How can I reply directly to a comment?
    A: Part of the list is ensuring all content is quality, we think this should include commenting as well.
 We've taken cues from [Branch](http://branch.com) in building our comment system so that conversations can flow as if you were sitting at a dinner table.
+Though you can't reply directly to a comment, you can quote all or some of a previous user's comment.

+ - Q: I don't like democracy, how can I withdraw my vote on a post?
+   A: Send personal@jacksongariety.com an email outlining your frustration with the democratic system of the website as well as your username and we will remove your vote from the database in a timely manner.